 I recently began hearing rumors about an HPV vaccine in the works.
 Do you know anything about the HPV vaccines being tested and when they might be available?
 Also, will the vaccines cure HPV or just prevent it?
 Thanks in advance.

 Those rumors are true!
-In 2006, the Food and Drug Administration (FDA) approved the first vaccine that protects against certain strains of human papillomavirus (HPV).
-HPV is commonly known as the virus that causes genital warts.
-Over 100 strains of HPV exist, and at least 30 strains can infect the genitals.
-Two strains, HPV-6 and HPV-11, cause approximately 90 percent of genital warts.
-Two other strains, HPV-16 and HPV-18, cause approximately 70 percent of cases of cervical cancer.
+In 2006, the Food and Drug Administration (FDA) approved the first vaccine (Gardasil) that protects against certain strains of human papillomavirus (HPV).
+Over 100 strands of HPV have been identified, and at least 40 strands can affect the genitals.
+Two strains, HPV-6 and HPV-11, are responsible for approximately 90 percent of genital warts.
+Two other strains, HPV-16 and HPV-18, cause approximately 66 percent of cases of cervical cancer.
 Though these vaccines (of which there are three available in the United States) are a great tool in preventing HPV-related disease, it’s good to know that they do NOT cure HPV.

 The three FDA-approved HPV vaccines on the market include:

 - Gardasil (4vHPV vaccine), which provides protection against the four previously mentioned strains.

 - Cervarix (2vHPV vaccine), which was approved in 2009.
 It provides protection against HPV-16 and HPV-18 only.